numalariamodeling/hbhi-nigeria-publication-2021/README.md

 ![alt text](https://github.com/numalariamodeling/hbhi-nigeria-publication-2021/blob/main/Figure_1_model_overview_210715.png)

 ### Built With

-Models were developed within EMOD v2.20, an agent-based model of Plasmodium falciparum Transmission, which is an coupling of models of temperature-dependent vector lifecycle and vector population dynamics, human disease and immunity, and intervention effects.
+Models were developed within EMOD v2.20, [an agent-based model of Plasmodium falciparum Transmission](https://malariajournal.biomedcentral.com/articles/10.1186/1475-2875-10-303), which is a coupling of models of temperature-dependent vector lifecycle and vector population dynamics, human disease and immunity, and intervention effects.

 <!-- GETTING STARTED -->